Summary

 States :

-The company "Lumière & Design", specializing in creative lighting, offers a limited edition of an ecological floor lamp.
-The production cost is €110 excluding VAT and they are sold at €250 excluding VAT.
+The company “Lumière & Design,” specializing in creative lighting, is offering a limited edition of an eco-friendly floor lamp.
+The production cost is €110 excluding VAT, and they retail for €250 excluding VAT.
 A total of 600 floor lamps were produced for this edition.

 Work to do :